BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/03_outbreakSNP.md

 BU-ISCIII - Pipeline complete
 ```

->This will take a while so we need move forward and understand what we are doing and learn how to see and interpret our results.
+>This will take a while so we need to move forward and understand what we are doing and learn how to see and interpret our results.

 ### Understanding WGS-Outbreaker config file
 First of all, let's take a look to the config file for a moment: [WGS-Outbreaker config_file](../config.file).
 This file will allow us to configure all necessary parameters for running WGS-Outbreaker.
 The file is organized in several sections.
-1. Steps configuration: in this section we can select with YES/NO which pipeline steps we would want to run, in this case we have prefilled the steps that we can run in this trainning.
+1. **Steps configuration:** in this section we can select with YES/NO which pipeline steps we would want to run, in this case we have prefilled the steps that we can run in this trainning.
 ```
 ############################# Pipeline steps: Fill in with YES or NO (capital letter) ###################################
 TRIMMING=NO